Vaccination campaign picks up speed around the world

 EU Commission spokesman Eric Mamer said the main problem “is an issue of production capacity, an issue that everybody is facing.”

-The EU has sealed six vaccines contracts with a variety of manufacturers.
+The EU has sealed six vaccine contracts with a variety of manufacturers.
 But only the Pfizer-BioNTech vaccine has been approved for use so far across the EU.
 The EU’s drug regulators are expected to decide on Wednesday whether to recommend authorizing the Moderna vaccine.

 Aspects of Britain’s vaccination plans have also spurred controversy.